| +Home | Museum | Wanted | Specs | Previous | Next |

 to occur.
 The 85 crosses over the line between calculator

-allow it to qualify as a calculator, and thus be included here.
+allow it to be included here in a museum of calculator technology.
 It can

 still function as a calculator but the machine provides a great deal